denisecase/js-gui-pwa-fact/README.md

 ## Requirements

-- A browser (e.g., Bing or Chrome - Bing Lighthouse works better!)
+- A browser (e.g., Bing - Lighthouse audits work!)
-- A text editor (e.g., VS Code or Notepad++)
+- A text editor (e.g., VS Code)
 - A favorite API (a service that will respond to requests)
 - Host the site with GitHub Pages